microsoft/WhatTheHack/CONTRIBUTING.md

 ### Development Process

 All contributions to the What The Hack repo come through pull requests.
-This means that development of a hack starts by forking the What The Hack repo into your own Github account.
+This means that development of a hack starts by forking the What The Hack repo into your own GitHub account.
 This is where you will do your work.
 Eventually, you will create a pull request to submit your work back to the What The Hack repo for review.

-**NOTE:** If you are working with a team of co-authors, the team should pick one person to create a fork into their Github account.
+**NOTE:** If you are working with a team of co-authors, the team should pick one person to create a fork into their GitHub account.
 The other authors should collaborate and contribute to that person's fork during the development process.

 Okay, ready to get started creating your own What The Hack?